Payin P2P Seamless Wallet Integration

 Follow the steps to verify the integrity of received data:

-Capture JSON data from the POST body.
+Capture the raw JSON data from the POST body and decode it.

 $data = file_get_contents("php://input");